danhorst/danhorst.com/content/lists/interests.md

   <label for="art" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="art" class="margin-toggle"/>
   <span class="sidenote">
-  I know art is not a subset of design.
+  Art is not a subset of design.
   (The <a href="https://en.wikipedia.org/wiki/Elements_of_art">elements of art</a> do not overlap with the <a href="https://en.wikipedia.org/wiki/Visual_design_elements_and_principles#Principles_of_design">principles of design</a>.)
   I am drawn to art and art pieces through the <em>lens</em> of design.
   </span>